onyx-and-iris/VMR.ahk/VMR-Class/bus-strip-object.md

     is_muted:= voicemeeter.bus[1].mute ;--> 1
 ```

-## Retrieve the gain level of a bus/strip
+## Retrieve the current level of a bus/strip
 `level` Array : contains the current level (in dB) for every channel a bus/strip has

 Hardware (physical) strips have 2 channels (left, right), Buses and virtual strips have 8 channels